The value of quality content (and how to achieve it)

-- A new angle to an old topic: There are dozens of articles out there about “improving workplace productivity” and they all read pretty much the same.
+- A new angle to an old topic: There are dozens of articles out there about improving workplace productivity and they all read pretty much the same.
 So, how about taking a different approach to that age-old problem?
 For example, instead of the usual list of tips, share real-life examples of different workplace obstacles so readers can better visualize the situations.
 Or that travel guide to Western Europe?
 Rather than a list of a few popular cities, create a Google map and start from one point, leading your readers to the next stops by way of route suggestions with accompanying scenic imagery.

-- Develop a strong brand voice: You know your brand better than anyone else, so use it to give your content a clear, definable voice that won’t be confused with another competitor’s.
+- Develop a strong brand voice: You know your brand better than anyone else, so use it to give your content a clear, definable voice that won’t be confused with a competitor’s.
 If your brand is a well-established expert in the field, use a confident, authoritative tone and back it up with current studies as well as your own research to show your expertise.
-If your brand is more laidback and approachable but still knowledgeable, reflect that identity with a casual, friendly vocab combined with insider tips that aren’t just being repeated ad infinitum by everyone else.
+If your brand is more laidback and approachable but still knowledgeable, reflect that identity with casual, friendly vocab combined with insider tips that aren’t just being repeated ad infinitum by everyone else.

 We all know it’s not just a matter of sprinkling in a few random stock photos (please, no laughing women with salads).
-The right visuals—whether it’s photos, illustrations or infographics—can help get your message across to the reader.
+The right visuals—whether it’s photos, illustrations, or infographics—can help get your message across to the reader.
 It might be a humorous abstract idea that plays off your subheading, or it draws from an example in your text to create a picture in your readers’ minds.
 Infographics, especially, are a more memorable and fun format for displaying a ton of stats or facts.
-When you use relevant imagery, you’re likely to get 94% more views than you would have with content that lacks visuals.
+When you use relevant imagery, you’re likely to get 94 percent more views than you would have with content that lacks visuals.

 But it’s not just images that help your content entertain your readers.
 It’s the voice of the writing itself.
 A clever and witty writer can make a story about an everyday topic like healthy foods or office management a worthwhile read because they’ll frame it in a funny and relatable way.
-They’ll sprinkle in some jokes, relevant pop culture references and other tidbits that will capture the readers’ imaginations and encourage them to share the content with others.
+They’ll sprinkle in some jokes, relevant pop culture references, and other tidbits that will capture the readers’ imaginations and encourage them to share the content with others.
 After all, it’s more fun to share a laugh with other people than with your sad bowl of caesar salad.